yrdsb-peths/hungry-animal-team-a-animal/README.md

 Having a Destructable interface helps group which classes can remove themselves from the world, and help organize the overall code.

+Abstract Classes:
+Food

+Inside the Abstract class is a constructor and a method The constructor has a parameter (int value) which sets the value of the subclass to its value
+For example: inside Apple's constructor
+Apple()
+{
+  super(1)
+}
+makes Apple's value = to 1
+which makes the points gained be 1 when in contact with apple

+The method setSpeed sets the speed of the Food subclasses when it is called in the subclasses When called, the subclass has to have a variable to have it equal to the speed in the Food abstract class.